hetida/hetida-designer/docs/adapter_system/local_file_adapter.md

 ## Adding your own file formats

 The local file adapter is not restricted to the built-in supported file formats – you can add/register your own code for loading / writing your use case specific file format.
 This is done in the [hetdesrun_config.py](https://github.com/hetida/hetida-designer/blob/release/runtime/hetdesrun_config.py) in a straight-forward way.
-See there for further details and use the existing configuration for csv and excel files as examples/guideline on how to integrate your own file format.
+See there for further details and use the existing configuration for csv and excel or pickle files as examples/guideline on how to integrate your own file format.